jhollist/jhollist.github.io/cv.md

 Other Activities
   : - Adjunct Assistant Professor, Department of Natural Resources Science, University of Rhode Island, Kingston, RI, Jan 2007 - Present.
   : - Senior Fellow, Coastal Institute, University of Rhode Island, Narragansett, RI, Dec 2005 – Present.
+  : - List administrator for R-sig-ecology, a Special Interest Group mailing list on the use R in Ecology, April 2008 - Present.
+  : - Provided Peer Review for: Landscape Ecology, Trends in Ecology and Evolution, Plant Ecology, Integrated Environmental Assessment and Management, Remote Sensing of Environment, Journal of Environmental Quality, Selbyana, Minnesota Sea Grant, and numerous USEPA Office of Research and Development internal reviews.
+  : - Served on Steering Committee for The Nature Conservancy's Northeast Lake and Pond Classification System. link: [web](http://nature.ly/NElakes) [pdf](https://easterndivision.s3.amazonaws.com/Freshwater/Northeast_Lake_and_Pond_Classification.pdf)
   : - Liaison between USEPA’s Ecosystem Services Research Program (ESRP) and the National Ecological Observatory Network (NEON).
-  : - Provided Peer Review for: Landscape Ecology, Trends in Ecology and Evolution, Plant Ecology, Integrated Environmental Assessment and Management, Remote Sensing of Environment, Journal of Environmental Quality, Selbyana, Minnesota Sea Grant, and numerous USEPA Office of Research and Development internal reviews.
-  : - List administrator for R-sig-ecology, a Special Interest Group mailing list on the use R in Ecology.
   : - Participated in the Causal Analysis/Diagnosis Decision Information System (CADDIS) Planning Retreat at Hueston Woods Conference Center, Oxford, OH, April 30 – June 3.
-  : - Co-organized (along with Jason Grear, Suzy Ayvazian, Peter August and Deb Coty) a short course by David Anderson entitled, "Information Theoretic Model Selection and Multimodel Inference in Science and Managament", March 28-29, URI Coastal Institute, Narragansett, RI.
+  : - Co-organized (along with Jason Grear, Suzy Ayvazian, Peter August and Deb Coty) a short course by David Anderson entitled, "Information Theoretic Model Selection and Multimodel Inference in Science and Management", March 28-29, URI Coastal Institute, Narragansett, RI.
-  : - Section Editor,“Ecology on the Web” Department of the Bulletin of the Ecological Society of America, Feb 2007 - Present : - Attended Science Environment for Ecological Knowledge (SEEK) Postdoctoral and New Faculty Training in econiformatics: Jan 8-12, 2007, University of New Mexico.
+  : - Section Editor,“Ecology on the Web” Department of the Bulletin of the Ecological Society of America, 2007 - 2010.
+  : - Attended Science Environment for Ecological Knowledge (SEEK) Postdoctoral and New Faculty Training in ecoinformatics: Jan 8-12, 2007, University of New Mexico.
   : - Graduate Student Representative to Department of Natural Resources Science at the University of Rhode Island for 4 years
   : - Graduate student representative at URI-ADVANCE workshops with Department of Natural Resources Science at the University of Rhode Island
   : - Helped draft a Diversity Statement for Department of Natural Resources Science at the University of Rhode Island